ibrokemycomputer/blockdude/README.md

 I added a level editor!
 Block Dude is great, but whats an old-school port without the ability for custom maps?

-You can view the editor at `/editor` (in `editor.html`).
+The editor is locatwed in `editor.html`.
+An online/demo editor can be found [here](https://ibrokemycomputer.github.io/blockdude/editor).

 It's still somewhat a WIP but seems to "basically" work.
-Im sure there's some optimization to do there.
+I'm sure there's some optimizations/fixes to do.

-There's an option to import a level from its text format, and to export to text format (for dev use) but also to a URL that will dynamically load in a custom level.
+There's an option to import/export levels from/to either a text format (for dev use) but also to a URL that will dynamically load in a custom level.

 After beating a custom level, you have the option to replay (OK) or go to the default first level (CANCEL).
-This needs better UX.
+(This needs better UX...).

-Note: The "Password Generator" is for "dev use" if they wanted to add a new level to the `#LEVELS` and `#HASHES` in `Levels.js`.
+Note: The "Password Generator" is for "dev use" if you want to add a new level to the `#LEVELS` and `#HASHES` in `Levels.js`.

+WIP: I created a "community" levels folder with an example.
+Idk, might become a thing, might not.
+Open to PRs I guess?

 ## Level Passwords

+### Original

 - Level 01 - `tcp`
 - Level 02 - `ARo`